craigbuckler/statez/README.md

 delete myState.x
 ```

-or by setting a property to `undefined`:
+Setting a property to `undefined` is identical:

 ```js
 myState.x = undefined;